JetBrains/kotlin-native/MULTIPLATFORM.md

     Now dependencies of the application can be resolved in artefacts built by `greeting`.
 You also may publish the Android part of `greeting` into some Maven repo and get it from there.
 In this case you don't need to set up the composite build.

+> Alternatively you can add the multiplatform library subprojects right into the Android Studio one.
+To do this, you need to declare them along with their directories in `androidApp/settings.gradle`:
+>
+    include ':greeting'
+    include ':greeting:common'
+    include ':greeting:android'
+>
+    project(':greeting').projectDir = file('../greeting')
+    project(':greeting:common').projectDir = file('../greeting/common')
+    project(':greeting:android').projectDir = file('../greeting/android')

+>   Now you may declare dependencies directly on projects instead of using maven-like coordinates:
+>
+    implementation project(':greeting:common')
+    implementation project(':greeting:android')

 After these steps we can access our library as any other Kotlin code: